Ian Happ

 Ian Edward Happ (born August 12, 1994) is an American professional baseball outfielder for the Chicago Cubs of Major League Baseball (MLB).
 He played college baseball at the University of Cincinnati for the Cincinnati Bearcats baseball team.
 The Cubs selected Happ in the first round of the 2015 MLB draft, and he made his MLB debut in 2017.
+Happ was an All-Star in 2022 and won a Gold Glove Award in 2022, 2023, 2024 and 2025.

 Amateur career

 Happ attended Mt.
 Lebanon High School in Mt.
 Lebanon, Pennsylvania.
-In four seasons, he hit .449 with 12 home runs and 65 runs batted in (RBI).
+In four seasons, he hit .449 with 12 home runs and 65 runs batted in (RBIs).

 He committed to the University of Cincinnati to play college baseball for the Bearcats.
-As a freshman, Happ started in all 56 games and had a team high .322 batting average, .483 slugging percentage, .451 on-base percentage, six home runs, 41 runs scored, 13 doubles, and 47 walks.
+As a freshman, Happ started in all 56 games and had team-high .322 batting average, .483 slugging percentage, .451 on-base percentage, six home runs, 41 runs scored, 13 doubles, and 47 walks.
 As a sophomore in 2014, he started 50 of 51 games.
 He hit .322/.443/.497 with five home runs and 19 stolen bases.
 After Happ's freshman and sophomore seasons in 2013 and 2014, he played collegiate summer baseball for the Harwich Mariners of the Cape Cod Baseball League (CCBL), was named a league all-star both seasons, and is a member of the CCBL Hall of Fame class of 2022.
 As a junior, he played in 56 games for Cincinnati, hitting .369/.492/.672 with 14 home runs and 44 RBIs.

 Professional career

-Minor leagues
+Draft and minor leagues

 Happ was considered one of the top prospects for the 2015 Major League Baseball draft.
 The Chicago Cubs selected him in the first round, with the ninth overall selection.
-Happ became the 50th player drafted from the Cincinnati Bearcats; 2008 picks Josh Harrison (6th round) and Tony Campana (13th round) also both played for Cincinnati and were drafted by the Cubs, and former Bearcat and MLB 3-time All Star Kevin Youkilis is the Cubs Scouting and Player Development consultant.
+Happ became the 50th player drafted from the Cincinnati Bearcats; 2008 picks Josh Harrison (6th round) and Tony Campana (13th round) also both played for Cincinnati and were drafted by the Cubs, and former Bearcat and MLB 3-time All-Star Kevin Youkilis is the Cubs Scouting and Player Development consultant.

 After he signed with the Cubs, Happ made his professional debut with the Eugene Emeralds of the Class A-Short Season Northwest League.
 In July, he was promoted to the South Bend Cubs of the Class A Midwest League.
 In 67 games between both clubs, he batted .259 with nine home runs and 33 RBIs.
 After playing the outfield positions during his first year of professional baseball, Happ was sent to the Myrtle Beach Pelicans of the Class A-Advanced Carolina League to start the 2016 season and began playing second base regularly.
 MLB.com ranked him the third best prospect in Chicago's farm system to start the year.
 Happ was promoted to the Tennessee Smokies of the Class AA Southern League in June.
 In 134 total games, he batted .279/.365/.445 with 15 home runs, 73 RBIs, and 16 stolen bases.
 After the season, the Cubs assigned Happ to the Mesa Solar Sox of the Arizona Fall League.